France has amazing culture and best baguettes ever!

-We decided to come here because of the surfing competition happening in Hossegor (Steve is crazy for surfing !:-)) and didn’t really do much research on the area.
-See photos below from the contest it was pumping waves pretty much the whole waiting period.
+We decided to come here because of the surfing competition happening in Hossegor (Steve is crazy about surfing !:-)) and didn’t really do much research on the area.
+See the photos below from the contest.
+It was pumping waves pretty much the whole waiting period.
 Congrats to Gabriel Medina

-The accommodation was booked a week in advance through AirBnB for €40 a night in one bedroom apartment in Anglet 10min away from the Chambre D’Amour.
+The accommodation was booked a week in advance through AirBnB for €40 a night in a one-bedroom apartment in Anglet 10 minutes away from the Chambre D’Amour.

-We also decided to go for car hire because of the distance to the competition ( 30min to Hossegor) and Hertz is was the cheapest by far we used Drive Away to find the best rate!
+We also decided to go for car hire because of the distance to the competition ( 30min to Hossegor), and Hertz was the cheapest by far.
+We used Discover Cars to find the best rate!

-Biarritz is only a few mins away and if you wish you can take coastal walk to the place and discover views and the unique architecture of this town.
+Biarritz is only a few minutes away, and if you wish, you can take a coastal walk to the place and discover views and the unique architecture of this town.

 Highlights: